-It was announced in late July that The Federal Trade Commission (FTC) and Facebook reached a 5 billion dollar settlement.
+It was announced in July 2019 that The Federal Trade Commission (FTC) and Facebook reached a 5 billion dollar settlement.
 The settlement puts to end the investigation by regulators into how Facebook lost control over the immense amounts of personal data and mishandled its communications with users.
-The magnitude of the penalty is more than 200 times greater than any other privacy penalty enforced by the government — and the largest in FTC history.
+The magnitude of the penalty is more than 200 times greater than any other privacy penalty enforced by the government—and the largest in FTC history.
 Beyond the monetary payment, the FTC’s order also requires Facebook to establish an independent privacy committee of their board of directors and requires CEO Mark Zuckerberg, and designated compliance officers, to independently submit quarterly certifications that the company is in compliance with the privacy program.

 This outcome has set a new precedent for how tech companies can expect to be treated by regulators.
 These companies, especially Silicon Valley’s multi-billion revenue generators, should be on high alert.
 Similar to the regulatory scrutiny financial institutions received in a post-financial crisis world, this action against Facebook on their misuse of personal data is a call to action for regulators against large tech companies.
 Ten years ago banks were the Keeper of the Crypt of our most sensitive data.
 Nowadays, your most valuable data likely resides with the most highly used applications on your phone.

 Consumer technology companies will need to place an increased focus on innovating their products to better protect consumers and themselves as an organization.
 With regulators acutely focused on consumer protection, we can expect and should anticipate more investigations potentially leading to more ghastly fines and inevitably more compliance directives as an outcome.